Yutika2309/IMDB-WebScraping/README.md

 # IMDB-WebScraping
-Web Scraping projects using the Beautiful Soup library
+Web Scraping the IMDB website using the Beautiful Soup library.

+Projects: Scraping information for "IMDb Top 250 Movies" and the TV show "Outlander"